JoOkuma/ortho-view-napari/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "side-view" is free and open source software
+Distributed under the terms of the [BSD-3] license, "ortho-view-napari" is free and open source software

 ## Issues